Tuesday, 12 November 2024

 Enver ERDOGAN (Northern Metropolitan – Minister for Corrections, Minister for Youth Justice, Minister for Victim Support) (12:39): I thank Mr Davis for his question and his interest in our youth justice system.
 I will note that in terms of –

 Enver ERDOGAN: Yes, I was about to say that.
 I will take that interjection by the Attorney.
 But I think we have been very clear as a government that we are focused on community safety, and that is why we introduced the Youth Justice Act 2024, and everyone had an opportunity to debate it in this chamber for a number of hours.
 That bill at its heart was focused on improving community safety outcomes and holding young people to account who do offend but also providing a better pathway for their recovery and rehabilitation – more so by addressing their underlying behaviours – and understanding that young offenders that make contact with the criminal justice system will at some stage, if they end up in a custodial setting, be out in the community, understanding their young age.
 That is what we are focusing on.
-But before young people come into contact or end up in custody we are focused on early intervention and diversion, and we are doing that work.
+But before young people end up in custody we are focused on early intervention and diversion, and we are doing that work.

 For the vast majority, Mr Davis, of young people that come into contact with the criminal justice system early intervention and diversion works – that works for the majority of young people – and we do not hear many of those stories.
 But for the young people where intervention may not work we obviously focus on addressing their behaviour, and that means through programs.
-Whilst they are in custody at our new youth justice facility at Cherry Creek our intensive interventions are addressing their health needs, understanding that for many of the young people in our system the first time they get this kind of primary or specialist care is in our facilities.
+Whilst they are in custody at our new youth justice facility at Cherry Creek, our intensive interventions are addressing their health needs, understanding that for many of the young people in our system the first time they get this kind of primary or specialist care is in our facilities.

 We are also supporting our police.
 No government has invested more in Victoria Police than this government.
 We have more police, and I want to take this opportunity –